-The Program Narrative must be double-spaced, using a standard 12-point font (Times New Roman is preferred); have no less than 1-inch margins; and must not exceed 20 pages.
-Pages should be numbered "1 of 20," "2 of 20," etc.
+The proposal narrative should be submitted as an attachment in JustGrants.
+The attached document should be doublespaced, using a standard 12-point Times New Roman font; have no less than 1-inch margins; and should not exceed 20pages.
+Pages should be numbered and submitted as an attachment.

-If the program narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.
+NOTE: If the proposal narrative fails to comply with these length restrictions, BJA may negatively consider such noncompliance in peer review and in final award decisions.

-The following sections should be included as part of the program narrative:
+The following sections must be included as part of the proposal narrative:

 - a.
-Statement of the Problem
+Description of the Issue

 - b.
 Project Design and Implementation

 - c.
 Capabilities and Competencies

 - d.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures